Chrisphine10/gvrc_admin/README.md

 ## 📝 License

-This project is for internal use by GVRC Admin system.
+This project is for internal use by Hodi Admin system.
 See documentation for full terms.

 ---